njdart/Minority-Report/docs/storage.md

         "height": 3120,

-        // A list of postits in the canvas
+        // A list of stickyNotes in the canvas "stickyNotes": [
-        "postits": [
             {
                 // a colour (could be user defined, friendly colour name or hex) "colour": "red",

-                // A UUID for a postit
+                // A UUID for a stickyNote
                 "uuid": "787e2dab-8490-47db-af36-5ce800d902fe",

-                // Coordinates the postit was found on the canvas
+                // Coordinates the stickyNote was found on the canvas
-                // Top left of postit bounding box relative to top left of the canvas (not image!)
+                // Top left of stickyNote bounding box relative to top left of the canvas (not image!)
                 "x": 0,
                 "y": 0,

-                // The size of the postit bounding box "height": 10,
+                // The size of the stickyNote bounding box "height": 10,
                 "width": 10,

-                // If the posit was a physical (Not projected) postit or not, if the postit was
+                // If the stickyNote was a physical (Not projected) stickyNote or not, if the stickyNote was
                 // removed, but not binned then this should be true.
                 "isPhysical": true
             },